ny/dec-wqma-sentry/README.md

 ## Multiple Zip Files

-Create a vector that contains the filepaths of all of the data files of interest.
+Create a vector that contains the file paths of all of the data files of interest.

 ``` r